-Naples is probably best known for its art, culture, history and food, however one of the perks locals love most about their city is the possibility to find the perfect shopping place for any budget and every occasion.
+Naples is probably best known for its art, culture, history and food.
+However, one of the perks locals love most about their city, is the possibility to find the perfect shopping street for any budget and every occasion.
 In fact, there are several strategic streets packed with shopping venues, with some of them also offering the chance to combine your shopping spree with a beautiful stroll in the heart of the city.

-In the middle of the Chiaia District Via dei Mille, along with the countless streets and alleys connecting it to Piazza Amedeo, Piazza Vittoria and Piazza San Pasquale (such as Via Calabritto, Via Carlo Poerio, Via Cavallerizza), offers the highest concentration of high-end stores and boutiques in the city, and you will find all the most famous Neapolitan (first of all Marinella), Italian and international fashion brands, including Armani, Gucci, Ferragamo, Bulgari, Michael Kors, Hermes and Hugo Boss, just to name a few.
-There are also some more affordable, yet high-quality, stores here and there, but mostly you will find ice-cream places, and we strongly suggest you recover from your pricy shopping with a delicious gelato from Mennella or Casa Infante, or unleash your creativity and create your own gelato at the Magnum Pleasure Store.
-And if you ever get tired from all that shopping and walking, you can take some time to relax on the Lungomare or to enjoy one of the artistic attractions in the neighborhood, such as the PAN Museum and Palazzo Mannajuolo on Via dei Mille or the Bourbon Tunnel in Via Morelli.
+In the middle of the Chiaia District, Via dei Mille, along with the countless streets and alleys connecting it to Piazza Amedeo, Piazza Vittoria and Piazza San Pasquale (such as Via Calabritto, Via Carlo Poerio, Via Cavallerizza), offers the highest concentration of high-end stores and boutiques in the city.
+Here you will find all the most famous Neapolitan (first of all Marinella), Italian and international fashion brands, including Armani, Gucci, Ferragamo, Bulgari, Michael Kors, Hermes and Hugo Boss, just to name a few.
+There are also some more affordable, yet high-quality, stores here and there, but mostly, you will find ice-cream places, and we strongly suggest you recover from your pricy shopping with a delicious ice cream from Mennella or Casa Infante, or unleash your creativity and create your own ice cream at the Magnum Pleasure Store.
+And if you ever get tired from all that shopping and walking, you can take some time to relax on the Lungomare or to enjoy one of the artistic attractions in the neighbourhood, such as the PAN Museum and Palazzo Mannajuolo on Via dei Mille, or the Bourbon Tunnel in Via Morelli.

 Via Toledo (also known as Via Roma) can rightfully be considered as the backbone street of the city, connecting Piazza Plebiscito and the Chiaia District to the historical center and Quartieri Spagnoli, as well as hosting the ‘most beautiful metro station in Europe’ (Toledo) and one of the city’s four funiculars (Piazza Augusteo).
 It definitely makes for a pleasant (partially pedestrian-only) stroll that sees, similarly to Via dei Mille, shopping venues mostly alternating to ice-cream vendors.